Shopify/asls/README.md

 nix-env -i asls -f https://github.com/saulecabrera/asls/tarball/master/
 ```

-if for some reason you want to install a previous version of the language server, you can do so by running:
+If for some reason you want to install a previous version of the language server, you can do so by running:

 ```
 nix-env -i asls -f https://github.com/saulecabrera/asls/tarball/v<yourversion>/